eyedeekay/debianize-android-rom/README.md

 much on your own.
 I mean, I'll do what I can, and there's a huge community around Android ROM modification, and ultimately you're better off with them than you are with your phone company.
 Especially if you're in the United States.
 US Phone companies are terrible.
+I wouldn't use it until I have a better way of managing kernels, especially prebuilt kernels.

 TODO LIST:
 ----------